Parking on Campus

 - Tight scheduling must schedule activities so that sufficient time is allotted for walking to and from the vehicle.
 This is regardless of where the vehicle is parked.

-- An appeal must be done on time or it will be automatically denied.
+- An appeal must be done within 30 days, or it will be automatically denied.

 XIV.
 Bicycle Registration